showyourwork/showyourwork/docs/config.rst

 **Type:** ``float``

-**Description:** The absolute vertical position of the stamp in inches, measured from the top edge of the page (values increase downward).
+**Description:** The absolute vertical position of the stamp in inches, measured from the top edge of the page to the center of the stamp (values increase downward).

 **Required:** no